Some may combine two drugs, such as Percocet and Xanax but it’s important to understand the possible effects and dangers.

-It would be difficult at this point not to have heard about the destruction prescription drugs have caused throughout the U.S. A lot of the focus tends to be on the opioid epidemic, and that does lead to tens of thousands of deaths each year.
-However, overdoses and fatalities are connected to other drug classes as well.
+It would be difficult at this point not to have heard about the destruction prescription drugs have caused throughout the U.S. However, overdoses and fatalities are connected to other drug classes as well.
 Many emergency room overdose visits each year frequently result from a combination of different types of drugs.

 Combining drugs can mask the effects of each substance to the point where users don’t realize how much they’ve taken.
 If two drugs have similar effects, such as respiratory depression, combining them can also increase these potentially dangerous effects.
 There are different reasons someone might combine two drugs, such as Percocet and Xanax.
 It could be done without understanding the possible effects.
 It could also be done by a recreational drug user to heighten the high.

 Percocet is a brand-name prescription drug intended to be used for the relief of moderate to severe pain.
 Percocet is a combination medicine with oxycodone, an opioid, and acetaminophen.
 The objective of opioid combination medicines is to improve how effectively they can relieve pain.

 Percocet is a highly addictive medication; it can be habit-forming, and it can lead to physical dependence.
 Physical dependence to a drug can happen with or without psychological addiction.
 For someone legitimately prescribed Percocet, there are ways to reduce the risk of addiction.
 These steps can include taking Percocet only as prescribed and taking it for a short period of time.
 Usually, patients aren’t instructed to take Percocet for any more than a few weeks to reduce the likelihood of addiction.